tehillamo/AutoV-LLM/readme.md

 ```js
 jsPsych.run(trials);
 ```
-The implementation of the `jsPsychSpeechRecording` plugin can be found in `/webserver/public/jspsych/dist/plugin-recording.js` and `/webserver/public/jspsych/dist/plugin-recording-util.js`.
+The implementation of the `jsPsychSpeechRecording` plugin can be found in `/webserver/public/jspsych/dist/plugin-recording.js`.
+Note that you must include the script in the html file.

 ## Ressources & Outputs
 All recordings and the trial data will be saved per default to the `ressources` folder.
 Each participant has a unique, random and anonymous id.
 For each participant we create a new folder inside `ressources`.
 In this folder you can find the whole recording, the timestamps which indicate when each trial started in ms, and the trial data.